huettern/edison/firmware/README.md

 # Edison Firmware

+## CMSIS DSP lessons learned
+`arm_cfft_q15`

+- bit reversal flag must be set for the output to be interpreted.
+- FFT output is not in fractional format

 ## Host interface

 When `hifRun` is run, a host can communicate with the board via UART.
 Below is a list of commands and their description follows.